-Congenital sucrase-isomatlase deficiency (CSID) is a chronic, autosomal recessive, inherited, phenotypically heterogeneous disease with very variable enzyme activity.
-CSID is usually characterized by a complete or almost complete lack of endogenous sucrase activity, a very marked reduction in isomaltase activity, a moderate decrease in mattase activity, and normal lactase levels.
+Congenital sucrase-isomaltase deficiency (CSID) is a chronic, autosomal recessive, inherited, phenotypically heterogeneous disease with very variable enzyme activity.
+CSID is usually characterized by a complete or almost complete lack of endogenous sucrase activity, a very marked reduction in isomaltase activity, and a moderate decrease in maltase

-Sucrase is naturally produced in the brush border of the small intestine, primarily the distal duodenum and jejunum.
-Sucrase hydrolyzes the disaccharide sucrose into its component monosaccharides, glucose and fructose.
-Isomaltase breaks down disaccharides from starch into simple sugars.
+Sucrase is naturally produced in the brush border of the small intestine. primarily the distal duodenum and jejunum.
+Sucrase hydrolyzes the disaccharide sucrose into its component monosaccharides, glucose and fructose Isomaltase breaks down disaccharides from starch into simple sugars.
 Sucraid does not contain isomaltase.